diydan/virtualclassroomclient/PRODUCTION.md

 ### Events

-The Virtual Classroom Client emits javascript events to notify you of user actions such as:
+The Virtual Classroom Client emits [custom events](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent) to notify you of user actions such as:
 A user entering or exiting a class
 The class starting or ending
 A user has attempted to enter a breakout room

-Since the constructor function returns a HTML dom element, you can attach event listeners to these events.
+You can track these events by attaching event listeners to the DOM element returned by the Virtual Classroom Client constructor function.

-You can track how much time your users spend in a classroom by logging the enter and exit events, or you can redirect users to a different url to access a breakout room.
+Each event contains a detail object that has the timestamp of when the event occurred and additional data about the event.

 There is a full list of available events below in the [API Reference](#api-reference)
 ```javascript